Research Methods in Psychology

 Course content

-Our MSc Research Methods in Psychology develops your awareness of psychological science in relation to its philosophical and biological contexts, and in relation to research in the natural and social sciences.
-In addition to this research-focussed training, you also study advanced topics in psychology that will extend your theoretical knowledge.
+Our MSc Research Methods in Psychology provides you with advanced training to develop your awareness of psychological science in relation to its philosophical and biological contexts, and to conduct research in the natural and social sciences.
+In addition to this research-focused training, you also study advanced topics in psychology that will extend your theoretical knowledge.
+In doing so, you examine some of today's most pressing societal challenges by investigating how people think about, interact with, and experience the world around them.

-If you intend to pursue a career as a research psychologist, or wish to take a research degree, then our MSc Research Methods in Psychology will give you the advanced research training which provides you with an excellent preparation for a PhD, and enhances your chances of obtaining funding.
+If you intend to pursue a career as a research psychologist or undertake a research degree, our MSc Research Methods in Psychology gives you the advanced research training needed to prepare for a PhD and enhances your chances of obtaining funding.
+Our Doctoral Training Partnerships (DTPs) offer you skills training and funding for your postgraduate research.
+We are supported by some of the most prestigious funding bodies, including the European Commission and the Leverhulme Trust.

 Information for international students